SkeldJS/Hindenburg/pages/Getting Started/Environment Variables.md

 ### `HINDENBURG_PLUGINS`
 The `HINDENBURG_PLUGINS` allows you to specify where Hindenburg should look for plugins to load, with **absolute** paths to each location separated by commas (`,`).

+> By default, Hindenburg will look for a `/plugins` directory in the **current working directory**, i.e. where you have your terminal opened.

 For example, you might want to use someone else's plugin folder that you downloaded as well as your plugins in your hindenburg directory, so you might set `HINDENBURG_PLUGINS` to:
 `C:/Users/essma/Downloads/my-hindenburg-plugins,C:/Users/essma/Documents/Hindenburg/plugins`